If you still have questions after browsing this site, feel free to contact us via this form:

 Is Fotobounce a web-based application?

-Not yet, but before the end of the year we will be launching a web-based version of Fotobounce.
+Not yet, a web-based version of Fotobounce is available in beta mode (Fotobounce Cloud) and operates off Dropbox stored photos.
 Fotobounce is a desktop application that runs on Windows 7, 8, XP, Vista, and Apple OSX 10.5 or newer.
 Fotobounce maintains your privacy and full control over your photos.
 We can also deliver a faster and richer experience by running on your local system.
 You can also have secure access to your photos via the Fotobounce Mobile website or the Fotobounce Viewer product on another desktop or from your Apple or Android mobile device.

 How do I access the Fotobounce Roku channel